At what age did you (or someone you know) have an imaginary friend as a child?

 An individual with a multiple personality disorder can be difficult to understand because the “different personality” causes noticeable changes in attitude, dressing style, language, writing style, memory, and even tone of voice.
 The above client would sometimes report to therapy with a very confident and arrogant attitude one week and return the next week very irritable and self-conscious.
 This child did not exhibit a different tone of voice, accent, or attitude, but called on “Billy” when he felt trapped, unsafe, challenged, or afraid.
 Once “Billy” would appear, my client would appear extremely intuitive, calm, and in control.
 At times, staff would have to restrain him as “Billy” would become violent and challenging.
 Once the incident of being restrained was over, the child would “forget” everything and report that he was “gone for a little bit so Billy could take over and protect me.”
 His adoptive parents thought that he had an imaginary friend that he fantasized as his rescuer.
 But when this idea fell to the ground, they then began to think that perhaps Billy was an excuse for negative behaviors and a way to control others.
 After 90 days of observing this child, I began to suspect that “Billy” was actually a component of the client’s self that is stronger and less afraid than he himself.
 During the extreme trauma of his early childhood years, he had no way of escape but to dissociate from the fear, the pain, the trauma.
 His “dissociation” created a “stronger self” that exited at opportune times to protect his fragile inner-self.
 Whether this was a true “DID” remains to be seen, but he certainly created “two selves” to cope with his trauma.

 For many people, including mental health professionals, the idea of multiple personality disorder is not only complicated but hard to believe.
 Even as a professional, I wrestle with questions of my own such as “why doesn’t most people who experience severe trauma exhibit this pattern of behavior? or “why do we see this pattern of behavior in adults and not children as much?” or “why have we stayed away from diagnosing children with DID (even when they exhibit symptoms that are very similar) if we believe the disorder truly exists?
-Of course, I am not the only professional in this field who asks these questions.
 You must understand that mental health professionals are always in search of answers to life’s most complicated situations.
-But reality is that we don’t always have the answers and if we do find what appears to be the answer, we can guarantee that there are more questions to be answered.
-It’s a very complex dichotomy.
-Even clergymen and theologians struggles to find answers to this “diagnosis.”
-For many laypeople, the diagnosis does not exist.
-There are so many opinions and views on this single diagnosis.
+But the reality is that we don’t always have the answers and if we do find what appears to be the answer, we can guarantee that there are more questions to be answered.

 After having worked with a few children who exhibit very similar behaviors to DID, I found specific ways to challenge myself to identify what could possibly be going on.
-There are 4 signs that a child could possibly be exhibiting signs of severe dissociation.
-You want to remember that:
+Before “self-diagnosing” a child with DID through Google search, you want to remember that:

 - It is not schizophrenia: Dissociative symptoms can look very much like schizophrenia or some kind of psychotic disorder.
 Some parents have asked me what the differences are due to the behavior appearing “psychotic” and very similar.
 I agree.
 But the difference is that dissociation is a split-off from reality into another realm of existence that can often be accompanied by a change in appearance, tone of voice, writing style, or attitude and behavior.
 A hallucination is a perception of something that is not present such as a figure or voice.
 For example, a visual hallucination is the perception of a figure or person or “ghost” that others cannot see.
 An auditory hallucination is hearing things others cannot see.
 Dissociation is a splitting off from reality (a severe form of daydreaming or zoning out).